prometheus/docs/content/docs/guides/multi-target-exporter.md

 * All labels starting with `__` are dropped after the scrape.
 Most internal labels start with `__`.
 * You can set internal labels that are called `__param_<name>`.
 Those set URL parameter with the key `<name>` for the scrape request.
 * There is an internal label `__address__` which is set by the `targets` under `static_configs` and whose value is the hostname for the scrape request.
-By default it is later used to set the value for the label `instance`, which is attached to each metric and tells you were the metrics came from.
+By default it is later used to set the value for the label `instance`, which is attached to each metric and tells you where the metrics came from.

 Here is the config you will use to do that.
 Don’t worry if this is a bit much at once, we will go through it step by step: